 |November 8||Last day to withdraw with a “W”|

 Sophomore Advisement and Registration

 Final Exam Testing Center Requests due at 12pm

 Final Exam Testing Center Schedules Finalized and Shared

 Last Day of Classes

 Final Exam Period

-The 2nd Annual All Abilities Awareness week was hosted by The Accessibility Services Office and McQuade Library to engage members of the Merrimack College community in building awareness of disability, diversity, access, and inclusion.
-We had a range of events throughout the week to raise awareness of the experiences of people with disabilities, including a movie night playing The Theory of Everything at the Rogers Center on October 11th at 6:30pm, daily MACKchats in McQuade from 12-1 where students shared their stories and experiences having a disability in college, and a display in the first floor of the library.
+The 3rd Annual All Abilities Awareness week will be hosted by The Accessibility Services Office and McQuade Library to engage members of the Merrimack College community in building awareness of disability, diversity, access, and inclusion.
+From October 28 through November 1st, we will have a range of events throughout the week to raise awareness of the experiences of people with disabilities.

 The Accessibility Services Office provides access to higher education for students with diagnosed disabilities as defined by Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the ADA Amendments Act of 2008.

 - We embrace the college’s mission to enlighten minds, engage hearts and empower lives.